5 Written questions

 5 Matching questions

-- What is an atom?
+- What is the atomic number?

-- What is a proton?
+- What is a molecule?

-- What is a polar molecule?
+- What is mass?

 5 Multiple choice questions

 - Changes is the chemical compound of matter.

 - is one in which the nucleus decays, giving off particles of energy.

 5 True/False questions

 What are elements? → Elements that exist in different forms